-- Transcode: transforms live and OnDemand content utilizing state-of-the-art GPU technology, creating beautiful, cost-effective content for any device; - Origin: packages and secures video for streaming OTT or through a service provider managed network, regardless of network technology; - Storage: captures live, OnDemand, and DVR content, holds it indefinitely, and allows for future streaming, rewind, fast-forward and pause; and - Cache: highly scalable, streaming platform, providing the ability to serve content to all IP and legacy devices, including Streaming Video Technology Alliance Open Cache technology to allow operators to cache and monetize OTT content.
-Strategically geographically located to minimize network latency and optimize the end user streaming experience. - 3) Telematics provides fleet managers with the key information and analytics they require to optimally manage their mobile and fixed assets under the Contigo and Nero Global Tracking brands.
+- Transcode: transforms live and OnDemand content utilizing state-of-the-art GPU technology, creating beautiful, cost-effective content for any device; - Origin: packages and secures video for streaming OTT or through a service provider managed network, regardless of network technology; - Storage: captures live, OnDemand, and DVR content, holds it indefinitely, and allows for future streaming, rewind, fast-forward and pause; - Cache: highly scalable, streaming platform, providing the ability to serve content to all IP and legacy devices, including Streaming Video Technology Alliance Open Cache technology to allow operators to cache and monetize OTT content.
+Strategically geographically located to minimize network latency and optimize the end user streaming experience; - Dynamic Content: provides dynamic ad insertion, content replacement, blackout, simultaneous substitution, official alert insertion, and other content personalization on a stream-by-stream basis at the edge of the customer network; and - Open CDN: Streaming Video Technology Alliance standards-compliant Open Caching solution aimed at operator monetization of OTT content via partnerships with OTT content owners.

+3) Telematics provides fleet managers with the key information and analytics they require to optimally manage their mobile and fixed assets under the Contigo and Nero Global Tracking[®] brands.
 Vecima's Telematics solutions allow fleets and high value assets to be tracked, managed, reported on, and optimized over a subscription-based cloud portal serving commercial and municipal government customers.